Tommy Prince: Monte Majo

 Monte Majo and Monte la Difensa were the critical twin mountain peaks which anchored the German defensive lines in Italy.
 The 1st Special Service Force managed to succeed in the Battle of Monte La Difensa on 3 to 9 December 1943 by scaling a steep cliff at night and attacking the German forces on the summit.
-The next principal objective planned for early January 1944 was the taking of Monte Majo, which was assigned to the Canadian contingent of the Devil's Brigade, and was an almost insurmountable problem.
+The other principal objective planned for early January 1944 was the taking of Monte Majo, which was assigned to Prince's contingent of the Devil's Brigade, and was an almost insurmountable problem.
 German artillery and machine-gun emplacements had been arranged in layers on the steep slopes.
 An attack on any one of them would alert the other defenses and also the main German positions on the summit.
 Any assaulting force would be met with withering fire.
-Earlier Allied attempts to take the mountain had met with failure and disastrous casualties.

 Lt.
 Col. Gilday, desperate to devise some strategy for the assault, assigned Tommy Prince to lead a patrol and move at night in an attempt to create a pathway for an assault on Monte Majo by eliminating the enemy gun emplacements on the lower and middle slopes of Monte Majo blocking the intended route.
 This would require Prince to execute his orders without making any sound or arousing the other German positions.
 If Prince's mission succeeded, it would allow an assault by the Force to follow immediately and climb up the steep mountain side.
 The offensive was planned for 8 January 1944.